 To address this material weakness, our management has reassessed its finance staffing needs and taken steps to assure that adequate staffing and resources are available for the financial reporting process at the corporate office.
 Additional experienced personnel were hired in the accounting and finance department during 2011 and 2012 at the corporate office.
-Remediation efforts are ongoing and should be completed within the next six months.
+Remediation efforts are ongoing and should be completed by the end of the year.
 At this time, we do not expect the costs associated with this matter to be material.
 New procedures were implemented and internal controls were documented surrounding the month end financial closing and financial reporting processes to ensure proper and thorough review of journal entries, account reconciliations and financial statements.